osm3000/LangLearnCopilot/README.md

 The main two applications at the moment

 ## Installation
-Soon, pretty simple:

-`pip install langlearncopilot`
+Soon, pretty simple: `pip install langlearncopilot`

-For now:
-`pip install -i https://test.pypi.org/simple/ langlearncopilot --extra-index-url https://pypi.org/simple`

 ## Usage
 You can find examples in the `./examples` folder